jamie2210/repo-1/README.md

 • Tutor support from Code Institute for their support.
 • The slack community of coders for immediate and helpful response.
 • My mentor for feedback throughout.

+## Testing User Stories from User Experiencer

+• First time visitor goals

+## Deployment

+### GitHub Pages

+The project was deployed to GitHub using the following stages;

+### Forking the GitHub Repository

+### Making a Local Clone

+## Further Testing

+• The webiste was tested on Google Chrome, firefox, Safari.....
+• The website was viewed on a variety of devices such as Desktop, Laptop, Mobile Phone (apple and android) and tablets

+## Known bugs

+(detail issues found on the different devices)